 Business Insurance for Dog Walkers & Pet Sitters - What You Need to Know

-The pet care industry in Australia is growing rapidly, with increasing numbers of dog walkers, pet sitters, pet boarding operators, and doggy daycare providers working across the country.
-Whether you walk dogs in local parks, offer overnight pet sitting in clients' homes, run a home-based boarding service, or operate a commercial doggy daycare facility, the right insurance is essential to protect against the physical and financial risks involved in caring for other people's animals.
+Australia's pet care industry is expanding rapidly as more households outsource dog walking, pet sitting, boarding, and doggy daycare services.
+Whether you walk dogs in suburban parks, offer overnight pet sitting in clients' homes, operate a home-based boarding facility, or run a commercial daycare centre, appropriate insurance is fundamental to managing the physical and financial risks of caring for other people's animals.

-The most common insurance claims from pet care businesses relate to dog bites and animal-related injuries.
-A dog in your care may bite a member of the public, injure another dog, or cause property damage while on a walk.
-Public liability claims from dog bite incidents can range from $5,000 to $200,000+, making public liability insurance the essential foundation of any dog walking or pet sitting business.
+Dog bites and animal-related injuries dominate the pet care claims landscape.
+A dog in your custody may bite a jogger, attack another dog, or knock a cyclist off their bike.
+Public liability claims from dog bite incidents in Australia can range from $5,000 to well over $200,000, making public liability insurance the essential starting point for any dog walking or pet sitting business.

-Beyond public liability, pet care businesses face specific risks including injury, illness, or death of animals in their care (care, custody, and control liability), damage to clients' homes during pet sitting visits, loss or escape of animals, vehicle accidents while transporting pets, and claims from Dept of Agriculture (Department of Agriculture) if animal welfare standards are not met.
+Beyond public liability, pet care operators face distinctive risks: injury, illness, or death of animals in their care (care, custody, and control liability), damage to clients' homes during pet sitting visits, animals escaping and being lost or struck by vehicles, vehicle accidents while transporting pets, and potential animal welfare investigations.
+Each state and territory has its own companion-animal legislation - for example, the Companion Animals Act 1998 in NSW - that may impose additional obligations.

-All major Australian business insurance providers offer policies suited to pet care professionals.
-See our full Australian business insurance comparison for provider details.
+All leading Australian business insurers offer policies for pet care professionals.
+See our full Australian business insurance comparison for a broader view.

 Key Industry Facts

-• Registration: Dog walking and pet sitting are not regulated professions in Australia.
-However, home boarding and doggy daycare operations may need to comply with Animal Welfare Act 1999 requirements and local council bylaws regarding the number of animals kept on a property
+• Registration: Dog walking and pet sitting are not licensed professions in Australia.
+However, home boarding and daycare operations may need to comply with local council requirements regarding animal numbers, noise, and land-use zoning.
+Some councils require a business-activity approval for commercial animal keeping

-• Local council rules: Many local councils have specific bylaws governing commercial dog walking - including limits on the number of dogs one person may walk at a time (commonly 4 - 6 dogs), leash requirements, and designated off-leash areas.
-Check your local council's dog control bylaws before starting a dog walking business
+• Local council rules: Many local councils set limits on the number of dogs one person may walk commercially at a time - commonly four to six dogs - along with leash requirements, designated off-leash areas, and waste-collection obligations.
+Check your local council's companion-animal bylaws before starting a dog walking business

 Cover Types for Dog Walkers & Pet Sitters